burningion/distributed-tracing-with-apm-workshop/README.md

-# Distributed Tracing with APM Workshop
+# Distributed Tracing with APM Workshop on Kubernetes

 This is a follow up repo to my [2018 Dash APM Workshop](https://github.com/burningion/dash-apm-workshop), incorporating feedback from the event.